odayakabe/web/docs/asyncsteps/index.md

 # AsyncSteps intro

-**FutoIn AsyncSteps** is a response to demand for a generic concept of asynchronous program flow coding in a way which closely mimics traditional synchronous approach and execution threads.
+**FutoIn AsyncSteps** is a response to a demand for a generic concept of asynchronous program flow coding in a way which closely mimics traditional synchronous threads.

 It's the essential part which allows safe transfer of complex financial logic to scalable asynchronous runtime.